Mississippi River Levee Path

 The Baton Rouge Levee offers many recreational activities.
 The activities range from biking to jogging, as well as, a quiet walk or rollerblading along the Mississippi River.
 People looking for a quick, downtown calorie-burning exercise can follow the .5 mile and 1.5 mile Levee Loop Paths on the map below.
 Come enjoy one of Baton Rouge’s greatest assets.

 The Downtown Greenway is a pedestrian and bicycling corridor that links inner city residential neighborhoods to downtown parks, businesses, and cultural attractions utilizing the existing BREC parks, interstate infrastructure, and public right-of-ways.
 The creation of the Greenway is also intended to spur new investments and redevelopment in the city’s core.
-The Downtown Greenway’s schematic design was completed through the EPA’s Greening America’s Capitals program and Design Workshop is currently completing the final planning processes.
+The Downtown Greenway’s schematic design was completed through the EPA’s Greening America’s Capitals program and Design Workshop produced the final design processes.

-Construction is complete on the first components of the Downtown Greenway at the Riverfront Access @ Florida St. and BREC’s Expressway Park.
+Construction is now complete on the first components of the Downtown Greenway at North Boulevard, the Riverfront Access @ Florida St. and BREC’s Expressway Park.
 The Riverfront Access @ Florida Street project connects the Greenway to the Riverfront Levee Path and Expressway Park is a collaborative project between the Downtown Development District/City Parish and BREC.
+The East Boulevard/T.J.
+Jemison portion is set to be completed in Early 2020.

 The walking paths, featuring three distances of one mile, two miles and three miles, is a step toward heart disease prevention and reducing heart disease death in the capital area.
 Heart disease is the No. 1 killer in Louisiana, according to the American Heart Association.
 The walking paths are sponsored by Albemarle Foundation, Amedysis and Milton J. Womack.